MercurialMune/Ar3a-c0d3/README.md

 # Ar3a-c0d3
-A web app that helps neighbor to stay in touch and users updated on what is happening in their neighborhoods
+A web app that helps neighbors to stay in touch and keep users updated on what is happening in their neighborhoods

 ## Specifications